etlbox/etlbox.website/doks_v1.8/content/docs/relational-databases/dbmerge.md

 - **CompareColumns** / **CompareFunc** – Defines which columns determine if a record has changed.
 Use either a list of column names or a custom comparison function.
 - **UpdateColumns** – Specifies which columns should be updated.
 If empty, all non-IdColumns are updated.
+- **InsertColumns** – Specifies which columns should be inserted when new records are added.
+If empty and `UseUpdateColumnsForInserts` is `true`, the `UpdateColumns` are used for inserts.
+Otherwise, all columns (except identity columns) are inserted, unless they are explicitly ignored via `DbColumnMap` with `IgnoreColumn = true`.
+- **UseUpdateColumnsForInserts** – If set to `true`, `UpdateColumns` will be used also for inserts when no `InsertColumns` are explicitly specified.
+Default is `false`.
 - **DeleteColumns** – Identifies records to be deleted in Delta mode.
 - **BatchSize** – Defines the number of records processed per batch.
 - **CacheMode**, **MaxCacheSize**, **EvictionPolicy**, **ReadConnectionManager** – Controls how destination data is cached and read. `ReadConnectionManager` is required when using partial caching with a transactional or persistent connection.